 2015 Chairs’ Welcome

 It is our honour to invite you to Hyderabad, the city of pearls.
 The International Microwave and RF Conference had an outstanding success in 2013 in New Delhi and 2014 in Bangalore, and we are looking forward to hold another high quality international conference in 2015.
 IMARC2015 will focus on all aspects of microwave theory and practice; it encompasses a comprehensive program of technical paper presentations, workshops, tutorials and exhibits from international and leading microwave industry.
-We look forward to welcoming you in Bangalore in December 2015.

 We look forward to seeing you in Hyderabad!